stevana/stateful-pbt-with-fakes/README.md

 ##### Testing

+Having implemented the interface, we can write our property as follows.

 ```haskell
 prop_queue :: Commands State -> Property
 prop_queue cmds = monadicIO $ do
   runCommands cmds
   assert True
 ```

+When we run it, using `quickCheck prop_queue`, we get the following error.

 ```
    *** Failed!
 Assertion failed (after 7 tests and 5 shrinks):